Findings

 (Case Study: Evaluating Multilingual AI in Humanitarian Contexts)

-The core finding is that although LLM responses in all languages exhibit a lack of nuanced, contextual understanding of migrant and refugee situations, English-language outputs are demonstrably safer, more practical, and of higher quality than their non-English counterparts.
-These disparities appear as missing medical and legal disclaimers, the inclusion of high-risk or illegal advice, overly generic information that limits usefulness, longer response generation times, degraded model performance and reliability, and an overall lack of contextual nuance critical for vulnerable users.
-While Gemini 2.5 Flash was the top-performing model overall, all models demonstrated these critical multilingual gaps.
+The core finding is that, across all languages, LLM responses lack nuanced, contextual understanding of migrant and refugee situations.
+They often rely on good-faith assumptions about the realities of displacement and, in some cases, refer users to authorities from whom asylum seekers may have fled.
+English-language outputs are generally more practical and of higher quality than their non-English counterparts, as they more frequently list humanitarian organizations, provide more up-to-date information with workable links and contact details, and reference relevant laws.
+These disparities manifest as missing medical and legal disclaimers, the inclusion of high-risk or potentially illegal advice, overly generic information that limits usefulness, longer response generation times, and an overall lack of contextual nuance critical for vulnerable users.
+A subtle but recurring assumption that all refugees come from poor socio-economic backgrounds is also evident.
+While Gemini 2.5 Flash was the top-performing model overall, all evaluated models demonstrated these critical multilingual gaps.

 In addition, a comparative analysis of human and LLM-as-a-Judge evaluations found that although using LLMs to evaluate other LLMs (LLM-as-a-Judge) is intended to improve scalability and objectivity in fact-checking, these systems often lack contextual understanding of asylum-seeking realities and exhibit inconsistency and hallucination, even within the judging process itself.